 When buying food, try to choose the food without packaging.
 By the way, in Europe gains popularity the supermarkets that sell food without packaging.
 The concept is amazing.

 Try to use a bicycle to travel within the city.
 It does not only make zero pollution but also a fun and healthy habit.

 Let’s go a bit more detailed now.
-My tips will be mostly how can you replace few things at home with more durable alternatives.
+My tips will be mostly how you can replace a few things at home with more durable alternatives.

 We do dishes every day.
-Sponges are gross and being tossed into the trash bin often.
+Sponges are gross and often tossed into the trash bin.
 Replace sponges with a brush.
 The good thing about it, you don’t even have to touch the gross part.
 Brushes are extremely popular in Nordic countries and Scandinavia.

 We live in times of limitless sources of free information.
 YouTube and documentaries in streaming services can educate you about bad habits and consumerism, as well as teach you how to change those bad habits.
 Use the resources to learn about sustainable living, zero-waste, climate change, habits etc.